SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 <i>Father had realized almost immediately that Cedric did not have to fear the Sun.
 It was not unheard of among our kind, despite confusion on that point among Mortals - but it was virtually impossible for a fledgling.
 Straud, Sebastian, even my father, could stand in the Sun's radiation and not be set ablaze - but to see that Cedric had that ability from the onset of his dark birth - that showed him to be cut from a different cloth.</i>

-<i>In this moment, none of the three of us could be killed by a sunbeam, and yet, it did not change the fact that we were still creatures of the night.</i>
+<i>In this moment, none of the three of us could be destroyed by a sunbeam, and yet, it did not change the fact that we were still creatures of the night.</i>

 <i>Cedric came out on the front stoop and locked the door behind him.</i>